ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 The most obvious problem here is that the word ``aneurysm``, which is a noun, has been tagged with ``ADP``, indicating either a conjunction or preposition.
+The adjective ``fusiform`` was also not deduced to be a modifier of ``aneurysm``.

-The ngram ``abdominal aortic aneurysm`` is in the Clarity ngram list, so substituting ``car`` for ``abdominal aortic aneurysm`` results in this
+Since the ngram ``abdominal aortic aneurysm`` is in the Clarity ngram list, substituting ``car`` for ``abdominal aortic aneurysm`` results in this
 sentence:

     ``There is a fusiform infrarenal car measuring M.``

 The dependency parse for this new sentence is:

 .. image:: images/displacy_fusiform_correct.png

-Here we see that the word ``car``, a very common word, has been correctly tagged as a noun, leading to a correct dependency parse.
-Even though the sentence doesn't make sense, the purpose of the substitutions is to help spaCy generate a correct dependency parse, allowing the proper relationships among the various sentence components to be determined.
+Here we see that the word ``car``, a very common English word, has been correctly tagged as a noun.
+The adjective ``fusiform`` now modifies car, as it should.
+The ngram substitution has thus helped spaCy produce a correct dependency parse.
+Even though the sentence doesn't make sense, the purpose of the substitutions is not to preserve the meaning of the sentence.
+Substitutions help spaCy generate a **correct dependency parse**, allowing the proper relationships among the various sentence components to be determined.

 Algorithm